Townsend-Lab-Yale/massprf-pipeline/README.md

 # Usage:

-To run, type python massprf-pipeline.py <cli>
+To run example, see jobs.list